denten-books/plain-text/0-intro.md

 mechanics of the literary encounter.
 Texts now carry both a message and a set instructions that alter the textual device.
 Consequently, I argue that literary interpretation must include the exposition of the control layer.

+paradoxically, despite its ephemeral qualities, simulated text is also pervasive.
+Embedded into "solid state" drives and magnetic "hard disks," inscription attains the quality of what Wendy Hui Kyong Chun calls the "enduring ephemeral" [@chun_enduring_2008, 148].
+Precisely because simulated text adheres lightly to its medium, it has a tendency to multiply and to spread widely.
+Like the fine particles of glitter, it is difficult to contain.
+The simulated text falls apart into bits and pixels that replicate and tumble about the system.
+In this way a deleted email may still persist on the drive, be replicated to remote servers, and proliferate across datasets used for machine learning, advertising, and national intelligence.

 The fourth chapter reaches beyond the device to the human.
 I begin with a close reading of Beckett's *Krapp's Last Tape*.
 The title character makes yearly